amrancz/notes/content/Thinking happens not only in our brains, but also bodies and environment.md

 We use not just our brain, but also our bodies and environment to think (and do so better, faster, more efficiently).

-This leads to the idea that [[Serious thinking requires external structure to support it]]
+This leads to the idea that [[External structures support thinking]]

 ---